umass-gis/workshops/content/agol/finding-data.md

 <img src="media/all_AGOL/FindData_04.jpg" alt="MassGIS Website" class="center" width="600">

 You can also access these externally published layers through the AGOL interface itself.
 To find the above example, you can open a blank map in AGOL, go to **"Add Layer"** and click the dropdown menu to select **"ArcGIS Online".** From here you can quickly search a layer you're looking for.
-Typing in **"2020 U.S. Census Geography"** in the search bar will give you the same data layer that you just found externally on MassGIS.
+Typing in **"2020 U.S. Census Geography"** in the search bar will give you the same data layer that is shown above from MassGIS.
+Not all municipal or public companies with map data publish their data to AGOL, but many do.

 <img src= "media/all_AGOL/FindData_05.png" alt="MassGIS data via AGOL" class="center" width="600">